DataTalksClub/data-engineering-zoomcamp/week_2_workflow_orchestration/README.md

 ### 2.2.7 - 🤖 Deployment (Optional)

 In this section, we'll cover deploying Mage using Terraform and Google Cloud.
-This section is optional— it's not *necessary* to learn Mage, but it might be helpful if you're interested in creating a fully-deployed project.
+This section is optional— it's not *necessary* to learn Mage, but it might be helpful if you're interested in creating a fully deployed project.
 If you're using Mage in your final project, you'll need to deploy it to the cloud.

 Videos
 - Deployment Prerequisites